Kriz-hub/4-in-a-row/README.md

 When the basics of the game started to work it was time to get the layout improved.
 It could be interesting to place the balls higher when doing a move and then let them fall on their right spot with an animation.
 After a somewhat more complicate animation with two bounces it got the right look in my opinion, also with a falling sound added.

+When I tested it on a phone I got the idea to make it really app like, therefore it's nescecary to make it full screen, so that no URL is visible.
+After game's end the page must be brought back to a visible URL.
+With google I found a solution.
+Now in the setting page it's possible to choose for a full page game experience.

 Because of the 3D characteristics there could be done more with the game.
 For example I didn't use the rotation animation from the experimental repl yet and I still needed a way to get a good end for the gameplay.
 Then I got the idea to introduce more cubes with a different size.
 Also could cubes function as buttons where the user could click on.
 It would be great if I could give a blinking animation to those cubes.
 That somewhat creative thinking resulted in an "Exit Cube" (A cube with the text "Exit") where could be clicked on to stop the game earlier.
 The left and right "Score Cubes", where normally the points of the red and blue opponents are displayed on, begin to blink and the words "Yes" and "No" appear on it.
 "Message Cubes" in front and behind appear with the question if the user want to finish the game.
 An infinite rotation of the scenery starts.
 After clicking on the "Yes Cube, the "Message Cubes" tell who has won.